RoyElkabetz/Belief-propagation_Tensor-Networks/README.md

 Here is the code.

 Hope it is not to messy.
 There are notebooks with examples in the Notebooks folder.
+In the near future I hope to make this reposetory a bit clearer, cleaner and more accessible.

 Our papper on arXiv https://arxiv.org/abs/2008.04433